fysnet/FYSOS/efi/README.md

 Your kernel file must then have an origin of 0x00800400 and have the first instruction ready to be executed at that location.

 * This code is a work in progress and is not complete and may be inaccurate.
-Please use at your own risk *
+Please use at your own risk
+* Place the BOOT.efi file in the \efi\boot\BOOT.efi folder of a properly formated UEFI GUID partition.

 These files are released as is:
   Copyright (c) 1984-2018    Forever Young Software  Benjamin David Lunt